 - Then, place them, cut side up, in a greased 9x13 pan.
 Depending on how big you rolls are you should be able to fit 12 in your 9x13 pan, and then may have a few extras spill over into another pan.

-I like to cut the ends off the log so I get approximately 6-7 "good" (AKA pretty) rolls from each batch, and then bake the ends and any additional rolls in a 9x9 or loaf pan.
-They don't turn out as pretty but they still taste good.
-No matter how I do it (because I'm a natural "wing it" person) I always seem to have some leftover dough
+I like to cut the ends off the log so I get approximately 12 "good" (AKA pretty) rolls, and then bake the ends in a mini bread loaf pan.
+They don't look as nice but they still taste good.

 Second Rise